Steven Kwan Player Props: Guardians vs. Royals

 Steven Kwan At The Plate

-- Kwan enters this game on a six-game hitting streak.
-In his last outings, he's hitting .417.
+- Kwan is batting .266 with 21 doubles, two triples, two home runs and 38 walks.

-- In 70.2% of his 84 games this season, Kwan has picked up at least one hit.
-He's also had 26 multi-hit games.
+- Kwan has reached base via a hit in 59 games this year (of 85 played), and had multiple hits in 26 of those games.

-- He has hit a long ball in two of 84 games played this season, and in 0.5% of his plate appearances.
+- He has homered in two of 85 games played this year, and in 0.5% of his plate appearances.

-- In 20.2% of his games this season, Kwan has notched at least one RBI.
-In five of those games (6.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 17 games this season (20.0%), Kwan has picked up an RBI, and in five of those games (5.9%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.